aerni/statamic-livewire-forms/README.md

 <livewire:form handle="contact">
 ```

->**Note:** The component's name needs to end with `Form` for Livewire Forms to do its autoloading magic, e.g., `ContactForm.php`.
+>**Note:** For the autoloading magic to work, the component's name needs to end with `Form`, e.g., `ContactForm.php.`

 ### Explicit Loading

 You can also explicitly load a custom component by name like you would with any other Livewire component.
-This is useful if need to pass additional properties to the component.
+This is necessary if you need to pass additional custom properties to the component.

 ```blade
 <!-- Antlers -->